omidarmat/webDevNotes/JavaScript/javascript-theory.md

 > **_Note_** | the rule is that whatever is in the HTML document, also has to be in the DOM.

 > **_Note_** | DOM is not part of the JavaScript language.
 DOM allows us to make JavaScript code impact the appearance of webpages. **Web APIs** make it possible to work with DOM and DOM methods.
 Web APIs are libraries written in JavaScript and implemented by browsers, which we can access from our JavaScript code.
-Besides the DOM, there are many other web APIs like timers, fetch API, and so on.
+Besides the DOM, there are many other web APIs like timers, fetch API, Geolocation and so on.

 ## **A detailed look into the DOM**